 The School Program offers direct instruction, exam proctoring, course-specific tutoring and assists with transitioning a child back into school.
 Parents can help by bringing books and assignments to the hospital, encouraging their child to participate in the School Program, and by discussing any academic needs or accommodations that his or her child has with the hospital school teacher.

 With parent permission, the hospital teacher will contact the child's home school to coordinate assignments while the child is hospitalized.
-Assignments can be faxed to (864) 455-6765.
+Assignments can be faxed to (864) 455-6765 or emailed directly to the Hospital School Teacher.
 In addition, parents can bring books and assignments for planned admissions.

-Classrooms are equipped with technology and engaging school-related resources, such as iPads, computers, books, and educational standards-driven games.
+Classrooms are equipped with technology and engaging school-related resources, such as iPads, computers, books, Promethean Board, and educational standards-driven games.

 Children are instructed individually, in small groups in Children's Hospital classroom or at the bedside as needed.
 Help coordinating homebound teaching services will be provided for students unable to return to school after leaving the hospital.